All Episodes

 Mark Davis will be here tomorrow.

-It's an all-mark guest host of Palooza.
+It's an all-mark guest hoster palooza.

-The economic uh regulators call it?
+What is it the economic regulators call it?

-The EIB network has marks to market, like you've never heard.
+The EIB network has marks to market like you've never heard.

 Mark Davis, Mark Hamill, Mark Foley, they're all right here.